Jayesh-Office/UserManagement/README.md

 2. Open the project in your favourite code editor.
 3. After successfully scanning the index file by code editor please go to UserdetailstestApplication file and Run the file.

-# Database
+# Database<br />
-In this project for Database we have used Postgres.
+In this project for Database we have used Postgres.<br />
-Please change/modify the "application.properties" as per your Database configuration.
+Please change/modify the "application.properties" as per your Database configuration. <br />

 Following are the apis endpoints-